iKWETA Safari Camp

 What a fantastic place - 5-Star!
 The staff were all very friendly, they couldn't do enough to make you feel at home, and they were all super helpful.

-The safari tents were very luxurious, as good as you would get in a camp ten times the price.
 There was a lot of attention to detail, large comfy bed, beautiful ensuite with lovely slate decor and decoration.
 Nothing had been forgotten, numerous attractive lights, desk, a torch, comfy chairs and an outside terrace, and lots of authentic African pictures and decorations.

 Other